Boutique Hotels Mexico City

 CENTRO HISTORICO

-Home to many historical landmarks, Mexico City visitors are drawn to this area to stroll the gigantic Zócalo Plaza, visit the art nouveau Palacio de Bellas Artes, the Metropolitan Cathedral, the pedestrian-only Calle Madero and the Mercado de Artesanías (traditional craft market).
+Home to many historical landmarks, Mexico City visitors are drawn to this area to stroll the gigantic Zócalo Plaza and visit the art nouveau Palacio de Bellas Artes, the National Palace (home to Diego Rivera’s famous mural The History of Mexico), the Metropolitan Cathedral, the pedestrian-only Calle Madero and the Mercado de Artesanías (traditional craft market).

 This area is a little grittier, and while a must-see, it is not my first choice in terms of areas to stay in Mexico City.
 That said, you will find several nice design hotels at decent prices (much less expensive than Polanco and Roma Norte).
 See Centro Historico hotels.